kodaman2/blog/_posts/2019-7-4-Introduction-to-Python-Packages.md

 This will be the first article in the series, where I intent to show you everything about Python Packaging.
 Well maybe not everything, but everything you need to know about creating a self contained module that you can deploy to the Python Packing Index aka [PyPi](https://pypi.org/), and Github for the world to consume.

+## The list as of today for the topics in the series
+- Introduction to Python Packages
+- A Basic Package
+- Another Package with Cookiecutter
+- Argparse and Script Entry Points
+- Publish package to github (or any git repository)
+- Deploy to PyPi
+- Lessons learned, and beyond scope topics

 ## Why should you ever need a package?
 If you are a programmer, and chances are 99% certain since you are reading this article.
 There comes a time where a lightbulb goes off in your head.
 You have an idea for a wonderful python project.
 Even better you think it would benefit the community or certain group.
 It can be a tool, helper functions, even a small script.
 Whatever the idea might be, publishing a package can make sure your work is available for others to use, or even future you should something happen to your computer.
 (Yeah I know that's the monitor lol)